StaTwig/admin/Integration_test/README.md

 ## How to Run the Integration test

+Navigate to the test directory
 ```sh
 cd theledger/Integration_test
 ````

-to install the npm packages
+To install the npm packages
 ```sh
 npm install
 ````